Florian Müller (author)

 Florian Müller (born 21 January 1970 in Augsburg, Germany) is an app developer and an intellectual property activist.
 He consulted for Microsoft and writes the FOSSPatents blog about patent and copyright issues.
 From 1985 to 1998, he was a computer magazine writer and consultant for companies, helping with collaborations between software companies.
 In 2004 he founded the NoSoftwarePatents campaign and in 2007 he provided some consultancy in relation to football policy.

 Software industry and computer books

 In 1985, Müller started writing articles for German computer magazines.
 A year later, at age 16, he became Germany's youngest computer book author.

-From 1987 to 1998, he specialized on publishing and distribution cooperations between US and European software companies.
-He initiated and managed such alliances in various market segments, including productivity software, utility software, educational software, and computer games.
-As a consultant to and representative of Blizzard Entertainment, Müller was involved in their marketing campaigns.

 In 1996, he co-founded an online gaming service named Rival Network, which in early 2000 was acquired by the Telefónica group.
 From 2001 to 2004, Müller advised the CEO of MySQL AB, developer of the namesake open-source database management software product.

 Campaign against EU software patents

 In 2004, Müller received the support of corporate sponsors 1&1, Red Hat and MySQL for launching NoSoftwarePatents.com, which opposed the European Commission's proposed directive on the patentability of computer-implemented inventions.
 Following several years of intensive lobbying by many parties, this proposed directive was rejected by the European Parliament on 6 July 2005, with 648 out of 680 votes cast.

 For his political activities, Müller received several awards in 2005.
 A leading publication for intellectual property lawyers, "Managing Intellectual Property", counted Müller – along with the Chinese vice premier Wu Yi – among the "top 50 most influential people in intellectual property" (renominated in 2006).
 IT-focused website Silicon.com listed him among the Silicon Agenda Setters.
 A jury of EU-focused weekly newspaper "European Voice" elected Müller as one of the "EV50 Europeans of the Year 2005", and handed him the "EU Campaigner of the Year 2005" award.
 Jointly with the FFII, Müller received the "CNET Networks UK Technology Award" in the "Outstanding Contribution to Software Development" category.